What is peripheral neuropathy?

 - Life-threatening symptoms, such as difficulty breathing or irregular heartbeat

-The symptoms of peripheral neuropathy may resemble other conditions or medical problems.
-Always consult your health care provider for a diagnosis.
+The symptoms of peripheral neuropathy may look like other conditions or medical problems.
+Always see your healthcare provider for a diagnosis.

 How is peripheral neuropathy diagnosed?

-The symptoms and body parts affected by peripheral neuropathy are so varied that it may be difficult to make a diagnosis.
-If your health care provider suspects nerve damage, he or she will take an extensive medical history and do a number of neurological tests to determine the location and extent of your nerve damage.
+The symptoms and body parts affected by peripheral neuropathy are so varied that it may be hard to make a diagnosis.
+If your healthcare provider suspects nerve damage, he or she will take an extensive medical history and do a number of neurological tests to determine the location and extent of your nerve damage.
 These may include:

 - Blood tests